 New ways of working

-Regardless of whether the shift to remote working is temporary or permanent, it is crucial that organisations build capabilities to adapt to a remote work structure and keep productivity high.
-This includes introducing the right remote working tools, forming or updating relevant policies and procedures, embracing a culture of flexibility and managing employee engagement, performance, well-being and collaboration.
+More and more organisations are announcing that remote working will be permanent, even when the pandemic is over.
+Working remotely from home - or working remotely from anywhere - is a reality which is here to stay.
+It is crucial that organisations build capabilities to adapt to a remote work structure and keep productivity high.
+This includes adopting the right remote working tools, forming or updating relevant policies and procedures, embracing a culture of flexibility and managing employee engagement, performance, well-being and collaboration.

 One of the aspects of a remote working reality is the concept of remote learning.
-Due to the current situation and the relevant restrictions some activities may need to be paused, which will shift employee priorities.
-This creates an opportunity for upskilling people during possible downtime via online channels, such as e-learning, podcasts, virtual classrooms etc. Identifying and prioritizing must-have business and technical skills (such as data & analytics, remote working tools etc) is very important at this stage, as it will directly contribute to people's motivation and productivity.
+DELETE SECOND SENTENCE.
+This creates an opportunity for upskilling people during possible downtime via online channels, such as e-learning courses, podcasts, virtual classrooms etc. Identifying and prioritizing must-have business and technical skills (such as data & analytics, remote working tools etc) is very important at this stage, as it will directly contribute to people's productivity, engagement and motivation.

 In a bid to maintain business continuity, practices such as hiring and onboarding are also being conducted remotely through the use of dedicated technologies.
 Both employers and candidates are quickly adapting to the new era of virtual talent acquisition, whilst striving to maintain top notch candidate experience.